 Since 1985, chloride concentrations have been increasing in the Minnesota, St. Croix and Mississippi Rivers, and as of 2022, at least 39 streams in the seven-county metropolitan area are contaminated with excessive levels of chloride (Figure 11).
-It is estimated that only 22% to 30% of the chloride applied in the metro area was exported out of the region via streamflow in the Mississippi, Minnesota, and St. Croix Rivers, 70% to 78% of the applied chloride remains in the metro's lakes, wetlands, and groundwater, and it may also be stored in soil (Stefan et. al., 2008).
+It is estimated that only 22% to 30% of the chloride applied in the metro region was exported out of the region via streamflow in the Mississippi, Minnesota, and St. Croix Rivers, 70% to 78% of the applied chloride remains in the metro's lakes, wetlands, and groundwater, and it may also be stored in soil (Stefan et. al., 2008).

 Surface waters and groundwater are interconnected.
 Chloride that has contaminated soils, streams, lakes, wetlands, and rivers can infiltrate into shallow groundwater increasing the chloride concentrations.
 Groundwater is the source of drinking water for 75% of the people in the Twin Cities metropolitan area.
-In 2013-2017 MPCA collected groundwater monitoring data, which found that 16% of monitoring wells tested in shallow sand and gravel aquifers in the metro area exceeded the state chronic standard of 230 mg/L (MPCA, 2016a).
+In 2013-2017 MPCA collected groundwater monitoring data, which found that 16% of monitoring wells tested in shallow sand and gravel aquifers in the metro region exceeded the state chronic standard of 230 mg/L (MPCA, 2016a).
 Waters in developed watersheds and those with hard drinking water sources are at risk for chloride impairment.

 Chloride in wastewater is also a regional concern.
 Wastewater treatment plants are conduits for, not sources of, chloride.
 Less than 1% of wastewater treatment plant effluent chloride is from the plant itself.
 The primary sources of chloride to our treatment plants are residential water softening followed by industrial processing and commercial softening.
 This differs from the primary source of chloride to surface and groundwater in the metro, which is road salt.
 From a regulatory standpoint, chloride effluent limits for NPDES permits are not anticipated for most of the regional wastewater treatment plants in the foreseeable future.
 This is because the plants discharging to the Mississippi, Minnesota, and St. Croix Rivers are not likely to exceed the chloride water quality standard given current conditions.
 That could change if commercial and industrial discharges to the wastewater collection system change significantly.
-However, the Rogers Wastewater Treatment Facility could require future permit requirements if the facility is unable to meet the intervention limit long-term.
-Currently, we are in permit negotiations with the MPCA, that may result in advanced treatment (i.e., reverse osmosis) to reduce effluent chloride concentrations.
-This may be beneficial if wastewater reuse is pursued more aggressively in the subregion, as reuse customers often have more stringent chloride requirements than existing NPDES permits.